 HemoDefend is a development-stage blood purification technology platform designed to safeguard and protect the blood supply.
-Continued development of the product is being supported through a \$1.5 Phase II SBIR contract funded by the National Heart, Lung and Blood Institute (NHLBI) - a division of the National Institutes of Health ("NIH"), and U.S. Special Operations Command (USSOCOM).
+Continued development of the product is being supported through a \$3.0 million Phase IIB Bridge SBIR contract funded by the National Heart, Lung and Blood Institute (NHLBI) - a division of the National Institutes of Health ("NIH"), and in the past, by NHLBI and U.S. Special Operations Command (USSOCOM).
 We seek to license the HemoDefend platform and have not yet received regulatory approval in any markets.
-HemoDefend consists of a mixture of proprietary porous polymer beads that target the removal of contaminants that can cause transfusion reactions or cause disease in patients receiving the tens of millions of transfused blood products administered worldwide each year.
+HemoDefend consists of a mixture of proprietary porous polymer beads that target the removal of contaminants that can cause transfusion reactions or cause disease in patients receiving the one hundred million packed red blood cell units administered worldwide each year.
 These contaminants include, for example, foreign antibodies, antigens, cytokines, free hemoglobin, bioactive lipids, toxins, drugs, and other inflammatory mediators that either were from the donor or accumulated during blood storage.
 The goal of the HemoDefend technology is to reduce these contaminants in transfused blood products to reduce transfusion reactions, to keep new blood fresh, and to improve the quality and safety of blood.

 The HemoDefend beads are intended to be used in multiple configurations, including as a common in-line filter between the blood bag and the patient as well as a patent-pending "Beads in a Bag" treatment configuration, where the beads are placed directly into a blood storage bag.
 Once blood is put into this bag, the beads begin to automatically remove contaminants from the blood, and are designed to continue purifying blood throughout the entire blood storage period.
 The use of neutrally buoyant beads eliminates the need for mixing and is compatible with current blood storage conditions.
 Integrated filters in the bag prevent beads from leaving the bag during the transfusion process.
 The base polymer meets ISO 10993 standards for biocompatibility, hemocompatibility, genotoxicity, cytotoxicity, acute sensitivity and complement activation and can therefore directly contact blood for extended periods of time.
 In addition, the beads are inert and stable at a wide range of temperatures, and do not contain any antibodies, biologics, ligands, or drugs.
 Because of this, the beads have a very long shelf life that is consistent with blood storage bag manufacturing standards.
 No special equipment or handling is required, making it well-suited for mainstream and military applications, as well as for use in less developed countries that are not well-equipped to test and process blood products.
+A 24 patient pivotal trial, which is being partially funded by NHLBI, is expected to begin in the second half of 2019.
+This trial is designed to measure the recovery of radiolabeled blood cells 24 hours after infusion, and additionally to show that red blood cell are not harmed by the filtration.
+The goal is to achieve FDA approval of HemoDefend.